bkies23/bkies23/README.md

 - 👋 Hello, my name is Brian Kies from San Antonio, Texas.
+-
 - 👀 I am interested in a remote part-time programming job.
 I graduated Magna Cum Laude from St. Mary's University in San Antonio with a degree in Computer Science and a minor in Mathematics.

 - 🌱 For the last couple of years I have worked with Java NetBeans and MySql.
-I have designed and coded four programs during this time onto GitHub.
-Two of the              programs use Swing pallette components and two use manually added components.
-I have previously worked with C, C++, C Sharp, Basic, Pascal, andsome                    COBOL.
+I have designed and coded four programs during this time which are now on GitHub.
+Two of      the programs use Swing pallette components and have components added manually.
+I have previously worked with C, C++, C Sharp, Basic, Pascal, and some COBOL.

+     Each project has a .JAR file which can be donwloaded to execute its program.
+The code for the program is in each repository.

-     Here is a synopsis of each program with an item or two about the code.
+     Here is a synopsis of the projects with an item or two about the code.

      U.S. Flag Histories: